Home

 Do a free trademark search for other countries

-Also, be sure to run a trademark check using all the options under step two for the following countries: UK, Canada, Australia, and the 18 Registers.
+Also, be sure to run a trademark check for the following countries:

 The results will show you if anyone has a registered or has a pending trademark on that name.
 If there are registered trademarks or pending trademarks on any of the variations of your domain name, it's probably best not to register that domain name.